Reikai Monogatari

-Reikai Monogatari (霊界物語, Tales of the Spirit World or Tales from the Spirit World) is a religious text consisting of various tales.
-It was dictated by Onisaburo Deguchi (出口王仁三郎), the co-founder of the Japanese religious organization Oomoto.
+Reikai Monogatari (Japanese: 霊界物語; English translation: Tales of the Spirit World or Tales from the Spirit World) is a religious text in the form of a novel, dictated by Onisaburo Deguchi (Japanese: 出口王仁三郎), the co-founder of the Japanese religious organization Oomoto.

-Reikai Monogatari consists of 81 volumes of 83 books, as Volume 64 is composed of two books, and a special edition book about Onisaburo Deguchi's expedition to Mongolia.
-The first 72 volumes were written between 1921 and 1926, and the remaining 9 volumes written between 1933 and 1934.
+The work consists of 81 volumes contained in 83 books, the discrepancy being due to Volume 64 being contained in two books, plus the inclusion of a special edition book about Onisaburo Deguchi's expedition to Mongolia.
+The first 72 volumes were written between 1921 and 1926, and the remaining 9 volumes between 1933 and 1934.

-Some devout Oomoto followers will read through the entire work, which often takes one year.
+Some devout Oomoto followers will read through the entire work, often taking a year to do so.
 Reading the text out aloud is believed to confer spiritual benefits.